JaMo42/eval/README.md

 };
 ```

-- `EvalConst` Creates a constant values
+- `EvalConst` Creates a constant value
 - `EvalVar` Uses the value of the pointed to variable
 - `EvalEnd` Terminates the array